mirage/capnp-rpc/README.md

 The next step is to implement a client and server (in a new `echo.ml` file) using the generated `Echo_api` OCaml module.

-For the server, you should inherit from the generated `Api.Builder.Echo.server` class:
+For the server, you should inherit from the generated `Api.Service.Echo.service` class:

 ```ocaml
 module Api = Echo_api.MakeRPC(Capnp_rpc_lwt)